wabarr/personal/CV.md

 **PostDoctoral Scientist**

-Center for the Advance Study of Human Paleobiology.
+Center for the Advanced Study of Human Paleobiology.
 Dept of Anthropology.
 The George Washington University.

 <h1 style="padding-bottom:20px;">Education</h1>